twrecked/hass-aarlo/README.md

 <a name="notworking-bug-reports"></a>
 ### Bug Reports
-If you run into problems there please provide the following in the bug report to help debugging.
+If you run into problems please create a bug report, include the following information in the bug report to help debugging.
 * Version of software running.
 * Make of cameras and base stations you have.
 * What you were doing or expecting